vchernin/easyeffects/README.md

 - [zita-convolver](https://kokkinizita.linuxaudio.org/linuxaudio/).
 For Convolver.
 - [rubberband](https://www.breakfastquay.com/rubberband/).
 For Pitch Shift.
 - [RNNoise](https://github.com/xiph/rnnoise).
 For Noise Reduction.

-Note the Flathub package includes support for all available plugins by default.

 todo these can probably be removed or moved (they are hard runtime requirements?):